S4ND1X/365-Days-Of-Code/Day 320/README.md

-#Day 319
+#Day 320
-Today I did a little activity that I was missing from my OOP course.
-It as about Generics, a very important topic, I know the example it's very simple but I spend a lot of time reading the theory behind it.
+Today I started practicing with a very useful Unity tool called ProBuilder, which really lightens the work of creating levels, it is a bit complicated to use but very useful.